 Partners agree to inform one another of relevant FoI requests received relating to the project.

 All parties will remain available for sharing learning and insights from the project, for up to 6 months after the project close (for example through workshops, or presentations), for the purpose of knowledge sharing with Local Authorities, the NHS or academia.

+All communication related materials, and distribution channels will be formally agreed with NHSE&I communications team prior to dissemination. (this will be via Fiona Ireson, Senior Communications Manager, NHS England and NHS Improvement).

 10.0 Governance